restot/agent-watch/README.md

 The `wait` command polls PID files and checks JSONL staleness to determine when a sub-agent has completed.
 It checks three signals in order: token log entries (hook-based completion), process liveness via PID files, and JSONL modification time as a fallback for agents without PID tracking.

+## Contributing

+1. Fork the repo
+2. Create a branch (`git checkout -b my-feature`)
+3. Make your changes to the `agent-watch` script
+4. Verify syntax: `bash -n agent-watch`
+5. Test against real session/agent files
+6. Submit a PR

+Keep changes minimal and focused.
+This is a single-file tool -- no build step, no dependencies beyond bash/jq/fzf.

 ## License

 MIT